 The original P.S.
 13 stands to the left.

-In the background stands the tall chimney and the house
+In the background stands the tall chimney of

 from some of the previous photos.